Locally developing microservices with Google Kubernetes Engine

 All example files are in the

-To set up a Kubernetes cluster in Container Engine, go to https://console.cloud.google.com, choose the Google Container Engine option from the menu, and then Create a Cluster.
+To set up a Kubernetes cluster in Google Kubernetes Engine, go to https://console.cloud.google.com, choose the Google Kubernetes Engine option from the menu, and then Create a cluster.

 Finally, we can authenticate to our cluster: